|

 Intellectual

-book considers a number of new and emerging IP issues
+This comprehensive book considers new and emerging IP

-IP on the pharmaceutical sector, the protection of
+include the impact of IP on the pharmaceutical sector,

-indications, access to knowledge and the role of
+knowledge and public research institutes, and the role

 countries face in the TRIPS-Plus world are also